open-mmlab/mmsegmentation/docs/en/user_guides/2_dataset_prepare.md

 The data annotations could be download from [iSAID](https://captain-whu.github.io/iSAID/dataset.html) (train/val)

-The dataset is a Large-scale Dataset for Instance Segmentation (also have segmantic segmentation) in Aerial Images.
+The dataset is a Large-scale Dataset for Instance Segmentation (also have semantic segmentation) in Aerial Images.

 You may need to follow the following structure for dataset preparation after downloading iSAID dataset.